vetsuisse-unibe/NGS-course-docs/hpc-exs.md

 mkdir hpc-exercises
 cd hpc-exercises
 ```
-Create a .gitignore file for HPC-specific files.
+Create a .gitignore file for HPC-specific files which does need to be tracked or backedup.
 Type the following at the prompt

 ```shell
 code .gitignore